felixpoege/GermanHistTechClasses/README.md

 ## Available data

 * Patentklassen.xlsx - Excel file containing the titles of the major and minor classes as well as a rough assessment whether the contents are consistent between 1910 and 1949 (in German).
+* OCR/Gruppeneinteilung.txt - OCR of "Gruppeneinteilung der Patentklassen" (See below, 'Technology groups with technology classes', in German).
+This gives a better impression of the actual technological content of the classes.
+The original scan is available upon request.

 ## TODO

 - [ ] Add English translations of the technology classes.
-- [ ] Add OCR of the technology group titles.
+- [x] Add OCR of the technology group titles.
 - [ ] Add aggregate numbers of patent applications.

 ## Source